pdfminer/pdfminer.six/docs/source/topic/converting_pdf_to_text.rst

 *****************************

 Most PDF files look like they contain well structured text.
-But the reality  is that a PDF file does not contain anything that resembles a paragraphs, sentences or even words.
+But the reality  is that a PDF file does not contain anything that resembles paragraphs, sentences or even words.
 When it comes to text, a PDF file is only aware of the characters and their placement.

-This makes extracting meaningful pieces of text from PDF's files difficult.
+This makes extracting meaningful pieces of text from PDF files difficult.
 The characters that compose a paragraph are no different from those that compose the table, the page footer or the description of a figure.
 Unlike other documents formats, like a `.txt` file or a word document, the PDF format